sanyaade-teachings/pippi/README.md

 ## Installation and setup

-Pippi requires python 3 which can be found here:
+Pippi requires python 3.6+ which can be found here:

     https://www.python.org/downloads/

-I'm just testing against the latest stable version (the 3.6.x branch) at the moment.

-I recommend you install pippi and work from a python virtualenv, which is built into the standard library in recent versions of python.

-Create a python 3 virtualenv in a directory called `venv`:

-    python3 -m venv venv

-Activate the virtualenv:

-    source venv/bin/activate
+The 3.5.x branch of python might work too, but is untested.

 ### Install from pip

 To use the most recent release from pip, just:

     pip install pippi

-...from inside your virtualenv.

 ### Install from source